Study in UK

 UK qualifications are respected throughout the world.
-UK is one of the top and popular destination for higher education.
+The UK is one of the top and popular destination for higher education.

 - Health care is often free for international students.
-You are likely to be able to take advantage of National Health Service (NHS) treatment, as well as reduced-cost medicines, dental treatment and eye tests.
+You are likely to be able to take advantage of National Health Service (NHS) treatment, as well as reduced-cost medicines, dental treatment, and eye tests.
 Find out whether you are entitled to NHS care in the Advice section of the website.

-- You may first wish to contact your own Ministry of Education or Education Department, as they should have details of scholarship opportunities for students wishing to study overseas.
+- You may first wish to contact your own Ministry of Education or Education Department, as they should have details of scholarship opportunities for students wanting to study overseas.
 They will also be able to advise you on your own government's conditions for studying abroad.
 You may also contact the British Council office in your country of origin, which should have details of British scholarship schemes.
 The British Council will be able to give you information about educational and training courses and about living in the UK, including how much it costs to study.
-If there is no British Council office,contact your nearest British Embassy or High Commission.
+If there is no British Council office, contact your nearest British Embassy or High Commission.

 Admission Requirements for UK Universities

 Inquiries concerning admission to a graduate course should be sent to the institutions

 At least twelve months before the proposed start date.
 Most institutions do not have a formal closing date for receipt of applications; however, admission to a taught course may have to be submitted by a specific date which varies from course to course.
 It is also advisable to apply as early as possible given the closing dates and possible level of competition for scholarships given by foundations, trusts and the universities themselves.

 For Admission to Master's Degree a UK Bachelor's degree in an appropriate subject, awarded with first or second-class Honours, or an overseas qualification of an equivalent standard from a university or educational institution of university rank is required.
 Where the US/Canadian marking scheme is used, a minimum grade point average (GPA) of 3.0 is required.